christianonoh/beyond-borders/README.md

 # 🏖️🌍 Beyond Borders Blog <a name="about-project"></a>

 Welcome to **Beyond Borders**, a traveler's blog where you can explore exciting destinations and share your own travel experiences.
-This app allows users to browse through a collection of posts, interact with them by leaving comments, and show appreciation by liking posts.
+This app allows users to browse through a collection of posts, interact with them by leaving comments, and show appreciation by liking posts....

 ## ERD diagram